AyeChanMoe4701/Cardio-Vascular-Disease-Prediction-With-Bias-Detection-And-Explainability/README.md

 #  Fairness in Cardiovascular Disease Prediction Models

 This repository contains the implementation and analysis for the MSc research project **"Fairness in Cardiovascular Disease Prediction Models"**.
 The study focuses on evaluating bias, explainability, and predictive performance in machine learning models used for cardiovascular disease (CVD) prediction.
-The project compares **Logistic Regression**, **Random Forest**, and **XGBoost** models using fairness-aware evaluation metrics and **SHAP**-based interpretability methods.
+The project compares **Logistic Regression**, **Random Forest**, **XGBoost** and **MLP Neural Network** models using fairness-aware evaluation metrics and **SHAP**-based interpretability methods.

 ---